 - Long-term residential rehab (START)

-Nestled in the Berkley Hills, New Bridge Foundation Provides support for addictions to a variety of substances, including:
+Nestled in the Berkeley Hills, New Bridge Foundation® provides support for addictions to a variety of substances, including:

 - Prescription pain medication

-New Bridge Foundation offers comprehensive inpatient and outpatient drug rehab programs in Berkeley CA. For more information about cocaine addiction rehab or any of our other programs, give us a call today at 866-772-8491.
+New Bridge Foundation® offers comprehensive inpatient and outpatient drug rehab programs in Berkeley, CA. For more information about our affordable cocaine rehab or our other programs, call us today at 866.772.8491.